datacarpentry/image-processing/episodes/05-creating-histograms.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In this episode, we will learn how to use skimage functions to create and display histograms for images.
+In this episode, we will learn how to use scikit-image functions to create and display histograms for images.

 ## First, import the packages needed for this episode